 Imagine you're an audience member who hears this from a speaker at the start of a sales pitch:

 "Good morning.
 I'm Glenn Collect-More, president of Collect-More Medical Billing.
 Our experts help hospitals and medical groups maximize practice revenue.
 I'm delighted to be speaking to you this morning.

 . . .
 Do you want to increase the number of patients you see while reducing your paperwork?"

 Looks okay, doesn't it?

 But now imagine that everything the speaker said up to that point took a total of 14 seconds.
 In addition, his voice wasn't inflected but flat, inhabiting a vocal plateau.
 And he didn't use any vocal expressiveness to give life to his words.

 Now how successful would you say this speaker's greeting to his audience was?

 How to Craft a Powerful Speech Introduction

 You may remember the old school lesson that a speech has three parts: Introduction, Body, and Conclusion.
 The truth is, most presentations include a fourth component: the Greeting.

 Your greeting is an essential part of your Introduction because it presents both you and your topic to your audience, giving your listeners a flavor of what will follow.
 Equally important, it opens up the channel of communication between you and your listeners.
 It alerts an audience to whether you're going to be interesting or not.
 And it starts influencing listeners when they're primed to pay maximum attention.

 All pretty important considerations!
 As I tell my clients and trainees, your greeting is a presentation element that absolutely shouldn't be neglected.

-But audiences judge us in the first 30 to 60 seconds!
-That's all the time we have to get their judgments working in our favor rather than against us.
-Again, our greeting is precious real estate that we must develop, not let lie fallow.
+But audiences judge you in the first 30 to 60 seconds!
+That's all the time you have to get their judgments working in your favor rather than against you.
+Again, your greeting is precious real estate that you must develop, not let lie fallow.

 Marrying Sound and Sense